Here’s a look at the life of Russian President Vladimir Putin.

 Served in the KGB as an intelligence officer before becoming involved in politics.

 1975 - Joins the Committee for State Security (KGB).
-Is on the staff of the First Chief Directorate for Foreign Intelligence for the KGB, and is assigned to shadow foreign visitors to Leningrad.
+Is on the staff of the First Chief Directorate for Foreign Intelligence for the KGB, and is assigned to shadow foreign visitors.

 1984 - Is selected to attend the Red Banner Institute of Intelligence, where he learns German and English.

-March 1999-August 1999 - Secretary of the Russian Security Council, headed by Boris Yeltsin.
+1999 - Secretary of the Russian Security Council.

-May 24, 2002 - Signs the Moscow Treaty on Strategic Offensive Reductions with President George W. Bush, which requires each country to reduce and limit its strategic nuclear warheads to 1700-2200 by December 31, 2012.
+May 24, 2002 - Putin and Bush sign the Moscow Treaty on Strategic Offensive Reductions, which requires each country to reduce its stockpiles of strategic nuclear warheads over the course of ten years.

-March 15, 2004 - Is re-elected in a landslide victory, running as an independent.
+March 15, 2004 - Is reelected after campaigning as an independent.